Old school, New school...the soulful experience of Acid Jazz

 Built around the innovative vision of Ira Glass, this program documents and describes contemporary America.
 Using radio monologues, mini-documentaries, “found tape,” and unusual music, it is radio storytelling at its best.

 A fun, practical talk show with guest experts and questions from travelers.
 Each show is a lively conversation between travelers and the experts as we explore our world smartly, smoothly, and thoughtfully.
 9 p.m.
 Sunday on the News Station.

-The California-based multimedia documentary series explores the stories of people responding to challenges in their lives and the challenges of our times.
+California-based multimedia documentary series that explores the stories of people responding to challenges in their lives and of our times.
+The View from Here combines solid journalism with sound-rich production to tell vivid, first-person stories.

 Each week, an entertaining assembly of panelists plays games designed to test their knowledge of the week’s news, as well as their wit.
 11 a.m.
 Saturday and Sunday and 7 p.m.
 Sunday, on the News Station.

 This refreshing combination of news, analysis and features provides wrap-ups and perspectives on the week's events, as well as a taste of what makes weekends special-from sports and gardening to entertainment.
-Saturday 5 a.m. to 10 a.m.
+5 a.m. to 10 a.m./News Station